MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/how-to-connect-install-automatic-upgrade.md

 | Suspended |Set by the system only.
 The system is **not currently** eligible to receive automatic upgrades. |
 | Disabled |Automatic upgrade is disabled. |

 You can change between **Enabled** and **Disabled** with `Set-ADSyncAutoUpgrade`.
 Only the system should set the state **Suspended**.
-Before version 1.1.750.0 the Set-ADSyncAutoUpgrade cmdlet would block Autoupgrade if the auto-upgrade state was set to Suspended.
-This functionality has been updated so it doesn't block auto-upgrade.
+Before version 1.1.750.0 the Set-ADSyncAutoUpgrade cmdlet would block automatic upgrade if the auto upgrade state was set to Suspended.
+This functionality has been updated so it doesn't block auto upgrade.

 Automatic upgrade is using Microsoft Entra Connect Health for the upgrade infrastructure.
 For automatic upgrade to work, make sure you have opened the URLs in your proxy server for **Microsoft Entra Connect Health** as documented in [Office 365 URLs and IP address ranges](https://support.office.com/article/Office-365-URLs-and-IP-address-ranges-8548a211-3fe7-47cb-abb1-355ea5aa88a2).